Table Linens

 Consider the Rest of Your Table Setting

 A runner doesn’t work in isolation , it’s part of a composed table.
 The ceramics, napkins, and centerpiece all affect whether the runner integrates or sticks out.
 Bold sarape stripes coordinate naturally with solid-color dinnerware and simple glassware; they can clash with heavily patterned plates.
-The Juliska runner is specifically designed to coordinate within a defined collection, which removes this calculation if you’re building from that ecosystem.
+The faux-linen runner’s stonewashed tone sits naturally with most table settings.
 For everyone else, test the combination on the actual table before a dinner party, not during one.

 Frequently Asked Questions